Gametrics/standards/grc.md

 Swaps or repairs that require no tools, such as battery replacements or consumer-accessible cleaning (say, taking a cotton swab to a the laser on a disc system) **MUST NOT** have a repair entry added.

-#### OEM Replacements
+#### OEM Replacements / Refurbishments
 Often, when sending consoles in to OEMs, they may repair a system and send it back, *or* send an entirely new refurbished console.
 Check the serial numbers in this case.
-If a new serial number is received, then you have received a new console and should start a brand new code.
+If a new serial number is received, then you have received a new console and **MUST** start a brand new code.
+Do not carry any history over.
+If the hardware you received is not in its factory packaging, you **MUST** add a **REF** under code D, and note its status as **USD** under code

+Refurbished consoles likely have had components repaired, but unless you are able to determine with certainty which components those were, you **MUST NOT** guess.

 ### Repair Item Shorthand
 This attribute represents the nature of the repair or replacement made.
 It **MUST** be one of the following: